Nolking/elotus-challenge/README.md

 Here's a walkthrough of implemented user stories:

-> Please record screen to a GIF file and attach link here
+> Please record screen to a GIF file and attach link here Link to gif file: https://giphy.com/gifs/FmXceL81znX0EwYR5j

 ## Submit

 **When you're done, send us back a link to a repository with your source code, with a description of what you've done and any build instructions in the readme!**

-Instructions:
+## Instructions:
 - Run "npm install"
 - You can start the application with "npm start" the application will run on "http://localhost:3000"
-- To make API requests, API_KEY should be added to src/config/dev.ts, it will be provided through email
+- To make API requests, API_KEY should be added to src/config/dev.ts
+- Use the API_KEY in .env file

 To build the project:
+- Add API_KEY from .env file to src/config/prod.ts
 - Run "npm run build"
 - Run "npm install -g serve"
 - Run "serve -s build"